There are so many types of witches out there that it can be really confusing to figure out what type of witchcraft you feel drawn to.

 Folklore is very important to traditional witches, and they will usually incorporate some sort of ritual or ceremony into their practice, depending on what they feel called to during research.
 They want to honor the “old” ways of performing the craft.

-Traditional witches may incorporate many other types of witchcraft into their practice, but it always has a base in history and tradition.
+Traditional witches may incorporate many forms of witchcraft into their practice, but it always has a base in history and tradition.
 It’s quite common to research and focus on Wicca as a traditional witch.

 1. Eclectic Witch